arjunblj/northeastern.io/css/inline_styles.md

 <div style="width:20px; height:20px; background-color:#ffcc00;"></div>
 ```

-Play around with styling your page with inline styles, though you'll soon realize the inefficiency of doing so (you'll start repeating yourself).
+Play around with styling your page with inline styles, though you'll soon realize the inefficiency of doing so. ;-)